 - !
 1. Damaged, open or missing wall and/or ceiling finishes of attached garages should be repaired and sealed where they abut the interior of a house.
 This reduces the potential of toxic automobile gases entering the house and serves as a fire break.
 Current standards require all walls/ceilings common to the finished living spaces be covered with 5/8" fire resistant sheetrock double taped at all seams.
-(See Illustration 3A) (See Photo 14) - !
+(See Illustration 3A) (See Photo 9) - !
 2. Water stains were noted on the ceiling of the garage.
 This is usually an indication of past plumbing or roof leaks.
 This area should be further evaluated by the appropriate trades.
-(See Photo 12) - !
+(See Photo 15) - !
 3. The door between the garage and the house did not have an automatic closing mechanism.
 The door between the garage and the interior of the house should be fitted with an automatic closing mechanism.
 This will reduce the potential of toxic automobile gases entering the house and serves as a fire break.
-(See Illustration 3G) (See Photo 9) - !
-4. Door hinges for the garage passage door are loose or broken.
-We recommend they be repaired or replaced as necessary.
-(See Photo 10) - !
-5. The openings in the deck railing(s) are larger than 4" inches.
+(See Illustration 3G) (See Photo 18) - !
+4. The openings in the deck railing(s) are larger than 4" inches and contain horizontal infill.
 It is recommended that this be corrected for improved safety.
-(See Illustration 3N) (See Photo 18) - !
-6. Evidence of water damage was noted at the patio cover.
+(See Illustration 3N) (See Photo 13) - !
+5. Evidence of water damage was noted at the patio cover.
 Consult a licensed structural pest control company regarding necessary repairs.
-(See Photo 8) - !
-7. The raised section of the driveway presents a trip hazard.
+(See Photo 1) - !
+6. The raised sections of the driveway present a trip hazard.
 This condition should be corrected for improved safety.
-(See Photo 4) - !
-8. The wood retaining wall at the left side shows evidence of substantial water damage.
+(See Photo 5) - !
+7. The wood retaining wall at the left side shows evidence of substantial water damage.
 It is difficult to determine when rebuilding will become necessary.
 Rebuilding may be necessary in the short term.
 Further evaluation of this condition by the appropriate tradesperson is recommended.
-(See Illustration 3Y) (See Photo 6) - !
-9. Water damage was observed to the roof eaves/sheathing at the rear.
+(See Illustration 3Y) (See Photo 3) - !
+8. Water damage was observed to the roof eaves/sheathing at the rear.
 We recommend the services of a licensed general contractor and/or structural pest control company.
-(See Photo 7) - !
-10. Water damage was observed to the rafters at various locations.
+(See Photo 2) - !
+9. Water damage was observed to the rafters at the front and various areas.
 We recommend the services of a licensed general contractor and/or structural pest control company.
-(See Photo 3) - !
-11. Water damage was observed to the exterior trim at various locations.
+(See Photo 6) - !
+10. Water damage was observed to the exterior trim at the front and various areas.
 We recommend the services of a licensed general contractor and/or structural pest control company.
-(See Photo 5) (See Photo 1)
+(See Photo 4) - !
+11. The hinges for the garage passage door are loose or broken.
+We recommend they be repaired or replaced as necessary.
+(See Photo 17)